 1. Always ask for advice

 As a software engineer, no matter how senior you are, you always seek code reviews before deploying new code to production.

 2. Don’t blame, own

-I have to constantly check myself to make sure I’m taking ownership for the relationships in my team and help do everything I can to make things better.
-Instead of assigning blame to others when things go wrong, I try and figure out out my own role in the situation.
+I have to constantly check myself to make sure I’m taking ownership for the relationships in my team and doing everything I can to make things better.
+Instead of assigning blame to others when things go wrong, I try and figure out my own role in the situation.
 What are the things that I have done, or not done, that have contributed to the problems at hand?

 3. Give feedback with empathy

-Candid feedback could be motivating for a seasoned engineer looking to step up to the next level, but crippling for a recent hire who’s finding it hard to settle in.
-Don’t give feedback in the moment if the tone or timing isn’t right.
+Candid feedback could motivate a seasoned engineer looking to step up to the next level, but dishearten a recent hire who’s finding it hard to settle in.
+Don’t give feedback in a moment where the tone or timing isn’t right.
 Use your emotional intelligence and empathy.
 You can always save your feedback for another time, and a more private or less stressful setting.

 4. Savor your success

 One of the best things about being an engineer at a fast-moving company is the feedback loops.
 You can prioritize, design, build, and ship into the hands of users – all within a week.
 These feedback loops are fuel for your team’s morale; they have a positive influence on your team’s productivity and power each team member’s happiness and job satisfaction.